NLRB v. Washington Aluminum Co.: Background

 Washington Aluminium operated an aluminium fabrication facility in Baltimore, Maryland.
 The machine shop employed eight workers and one foreman.
-Employees had complained of the cold temperature prior to January 5, 1959, when the night watchmen was unable to start the gas furnace, which served as the shops primary source of heat, on a particularly cold day.
+Employees had complained of the cold temperature prior to January 5, 1959, when the night watchmen was unable to start the gas furnace, which served as the shop's primary source of heat, on a particularly cold day.
 The seven employees decided to leave for the day.
 The seven employees were fired that day.
 The National Labor Relations Board ruled that the employee walk out was a protected form of protest under the National Labor Relations Act's section 7, which protects the rights of workers regardless of whether they are in a union to engage in group activity to improve their working conditions, ordering the company to reinstate the workers.
 The Fourth Circuit Court of Appeals ruled that the walk out was not protected because, although the employees left because of the cold, they did not make a specific demand to their employer.